burnick/exam-test/README.md

   1. yarn dev /start
   2. yarn test --verbose

-  Application is using typescript,  context api, redux with redux persis (even hard reload the data is still there), logout to reset or clear your browsers cache using react-testing library for testing yup and formik for form validation prettier for code formatting
+  Application is using typescript,  context api, redux with redux persist (even hard reload the data is still there), logout to reset or clear your browsers cache using react-testing library for testing yup and formik for form validation prettier for code formatting